Data Protection Statement

 6. Right to data portability

-Data subjects (customers) have the right to request their data from one controller so that it can be given to another controller (company).
-Turas Nua will act on the instructions of the Data Controller in relation to this right.
-Please refer to the Data Controller website Section 10.5 for further information on this right. (see address below)
+Data subjects have the right to request their data from one controller so that it can be given to another controller (company).
+Please note that pursuant to GDPR Article 20.1, this right only applies to personal data being processed of consent and/or contractual necessity.
+The majority of DSP’s processing of customer data is processed under Article 6.1(e) - necessity “for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller [the DSP].”
+Please refer to the Data Controller website Section 10.5 for further information on this right. (see address below).

 7. Right to be notified of a data breach

 Turas Nua will without undue delay notify the Data Controller (DSP) when we reasonably believe that there has been a breach of security leading to accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data processed by Turas Nua.
 We will investigate the Incident, take necessary steps to eliminate or contain the impact of the Incident and keep the Data Controller advised of the status of the Incident and all related matters.
-The Department will write out to you to confirm what happened and which of your data was affected.
-They will also inform the Office of the Data Protection Commission, should they wish to undertake an investigation.
+The Department will assess the level of risk and if deemed necessary will write out to you to confirm what happened and which of your data was affected.
+The DSP are responsible for notifyingthe Office of the Data Protection Commission of any high risk breaches

 Right to complain